 - If you have a history of bleeding disorders.

 You may have to stop taking some medications before your procedure.
 Don’t stop taking any medications unless instructed by your healthcare provider.

 Before your procedure, someone will call you and tell you the time and location of your procedure.Back to top

 Day of Your Procedure

-- Your doctor will talk with you about the risks and benefits of having the steroid injection and ask you to sign a consent form.
+- Your healthcare provider will talk with you about the risks and benefits of having the steroid injection and ask you to sign a consent form.

 - You will be given a gown and asked to take off any clothing that covers the affected joint.

-- You will sit or lay in a position that allows your doctor to give you your injection.
+- You will sit or lay in a position that allows your healthcare provider to give you your injection.
 They may use an ultrasound to help find the best place for your injection.
-Then, your doctor will clean the area and inject a mixture of the steroid and a numbing medication.
+Then, your healthcare provider will clean the area and inject a mixture of the steroid and a numbing medication.

 - The numbing medication usually wears off in 3 to 4 hours.
 After it wears off, you may feel some soreness in your joint.
 The soreness may last for up to 48 hours until the steroid medication starts to work.